Last Updated on

 Mildew: Mildew is common on may garden plants and Hydrangeas at no exception.
-Mildew as pictured left is common in warm wet weather and is a type of fungus.
+Mildew, as pictured left, is common in warm wet weather and is a type of fungus.
 Plants can be treated with a fungicide and sprayed as instructed in the back of the product packet.
-Having plants in a area where air can circulate around the plants will help prevent mildew.
+Having plants in an area where air can circulate around the plants will help prevent mildew.

 |CERCOSPORA LEAF SPOT||Tan spots with reddish-brown halos develop on leaves.||Cercospora||Apply a fungicide to protect plants.
 Water in a manner that keeps moisture off the leaves.|